EvanGottschalk/ConnectToExchange/README.md

 * Huge thanks to [@kroitor](https://github.com/kroitor) and the many other [CCXT](https://github.com/ccxt/ccxt) contributors that made this program possible.
 * Thanks to [@bartmassi](https://github.com/bartmassi) for working with me to improve the program's security, and for answering numerous other questions, and also for always being a helpful, available, and informative teacher (and friend).

+Thinking about contributing to this project?
+Please do!
+Your Github username will then appear here.